trilioData/triliovault-cfg-scripts/Devops_integration_containerization.md

-#### 3. As most of the OpenStack cloud distributions are containerized in their latest releases, following are the high level steps to integrate TrilioVault components into user's existing devops framework like ansible/puppet/chef etc.
+#### 3. As most of the OpenStack cloud distributions are containerized in their latest releases, following are the high level steps to integrate TrilioVault components into user's existing devops framework like ansible/puppet/chef with containerization.

 1. Go through manual install steps for above three triliovault components.